Tencent/phxpaxos/README.md

 [简体中文README](https://github.com/tencent-wechat/phxpaxos/blob/master/README.zh_CN.md)

-**PhxPaxos is a status-synchronization lib based on Paxos protocol, it is totally designed by Wechat independently.
-It can help your services in synchronizating the status from a single node to another nodes to make services into a multi-copy cluster and fail-over handing automatically by calling functions in our lib.**
+**PhxPaxos is a state-synchronization lib based on Paxos protocol, it is totally designed by Wechat independently.
+It can help your services in synchronizating the state from a single node to another nodes to make services into a multi-copy cluster and fail-over handing automatically by calling functions in our lib.**

 **This lib has been used in Wechat production environment, we also test it in a large number of harsh environments to guarantee a stable consistency.**